 This simhamukha also stands on both feet over a (very flattened) victim.
 She sports large curls of flaming hair.

 Simhavaktra is an attendant to Palden Lhamo.
 As such, she is part of a set including the latter and always smaller than her.
-She has a dakini appearance, standing in a dancing posture, her left foot trampling a victim (missing here), her flaming hair erect, wearing a garland of freshly severed heads and a tiger skin loincloth, wielding a flaying knife and holding a skull cup filled with blood at heart level.
+She may stand on both feet.
+The above has a dakini appearance, standing in a dancing posture, her left foot trampling a (missing) victim, her flaming hair erect, wearing a garland of freshly severed heads and a tiger skin loincloth, wielding a flaying knife and holding a skull cup at heart level.
 The artist has given her large lion ears and abundant lion hair over the forehead.
 The iconography is identical to that of Simhamukha the wisdom dakini.

 A particularly fierce example, standing on a victim within a triangle over a lotus base with a single row of petals going downwards.

-A variant with both feet on the (missing) base and a human hide across her back, no garland of severed heads or skull crown.
+A variant with both feet on the (missing) base and a human hide across her back, no garland of severed heads or skull crown, this is more likely Simhavaktra.